Strategy & Positioning

 Do investors actually use AI chatbots for due diligence?

-Direct "we screened you via ChatGPT" disclosures are rare, but the adoption data is not ambiguous: Affinity's survey of nearly 300 private-capital dealmakers found 85% use AI to automate daily work, with deal-sourcing research among the most common uses.
+Direct "we screened you via ChatGPT" disclosures are rare, but the adoption data is not ambiguous: Affinity reports that 92% of VCs use AI in their firms to optimize due diligence, manage relationships, and discover new investment opportunities.
 Market mapping, competitor scans, and company-credibility checks are exactly the tasks assistants are good at, and they happen before any meeting is booked.

 Can an early-stage startup realistically change what AI says about it before a raise?